dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 That's it.

 The `grid-row` and `grid-column` properties that defined the grid index placement in the mobile version still work in the 720px and wider version.
 By adjusting the values of the `grid-template-columns` property on the `.grid` class it just works on larger screens.
-The difference is the grid's first column is now set to 240px and the rest of the content can span across 4 equal units.
+The difference is the grid's first column is now set to 240px and the rest of the content can span across 4 equal units plus the 240px reserved for the nav.
 All of the rules that were applied to the `main-nav` class above are all still valid here as well.

 ### Bigger(er) Screens